mekkablue/DuplicateNodes/README.md

 ## Usage

 Select one or more on-curve nodes in Edit view and run the filter.

-Hold down Opt to duplicate the same nodes in all (compatible) masters.
+Hold down **Opt** to duplicate the same nodes in all (compatible) masters.

+Hold down **Shift** to add the new nodes not exactly on top, but with 1u distance.
+Careful: will change the following segment slightly, i.e., give it a small inclination.

 ## Installation